Manage DNS in your network

 Access the DNS

-tab and click the Add Nameserver
+section and click Add Nameserver

 That will open a nameserver selection configuration screen where you can choose between using three predefined public nameservers or using a custom setup.